AndreaFalanti/popnas/README.md

 All command line arguments are optional.
 - **-j**: specifies the path of the json configuration to use.
 If non provided, _configs/run.json_ will be used.
 - **-r**: used to restore a previous interrupted run.
 Specifies the path of the log folder of the run to resume.
-- **--cpu**: if specified, the algorithm will use only the CPU, even if a GPU is actually available.
-  It must be specified if the host machine has no gpu.
-- **--pnas**: if specified, the algorithm will not use a time predictor, disabling time estimation and pareto front generation.
-  This will make the computation extremely similar to PNAS algorithm.
+- **--name**: specifies a custom name for the log folder.
+If not provided, it defaults to date-time in which the run is started.

 ### Json configuration file
 The run behaviour can be customized through the usage of custom json files.
 By default, the _run.json_ file inside the _configs_ folder will be used.
 This file can be used as a template and customized to generate new configurations.
 A properly structured json config file can be used by the algorithm by specifying its path in -j command line arguments.

 Here it's presented a list of the configuration sections and fields, with a brief description.

 **Search Space**:
 - **blocks**: defines the maximum amount of blocks a cell can contain.
-- **max_children**: defines the amount of top-K cells the algorithm picks up to expand at the next iteration.
+- **max_children**: defines the maximum amount of cells the algorithm can train in each iteration (except the first step, which trains all possible cells).
 - **max_exploration_children**: defines the maximum amount of cells the algorithm can train in the exploration step.
 - **lookback_depth**: maximum lookback depth to use.
+Lookback inputs are associated to previous cells, where _-1_ refers to last generated cell, _-2_ a skip connection to second-to-last cell, etc...
 - **lookforward_depth**: maximum lookforward depth to use.
 TODO: actually not supported, should always be null.
 - **operators**: list of operators that can be used inside each cell.
 Note that the string format is important, since they are recognized by regexes.
   Actually supported operators, with customizable kernel size(@):
   - identity
   - @x@ dconv      (Depthwise-separable convolution)